Sambit556/Hacktoberfest2022--1st-contribution/README.md

 <h4> Feel free to contribute to this repo by creating and editing little programs in any programming language and make different folders for the code you want to contribute. </h4>

-If you want to practice to make a pull request, follow the [CONTRIBUTING.md](/CONTRIBUTING.md)
+If you want to practice to make a pull request, follow the CONTRIBUTING.md

-Discuss and chat with others [here](https://github.com/MrKrishnaAgarwal/Hacktoberfest2022/discussions/6)

 Check out `good-first-issues` for contributing [here](https://github.com/Sanyam-2026/Hacktoberfest2022/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
 </div>